nidi3/raml-tester-js/README.md

 They all expect a running proxy server at port 8099 (configurable with the `setPort` function).

+Additionally, the `addJasmineMatchers` function provides support for jasmine.

 For more details see [raml-tester-browser.js](src/raml-tester-browser.js).

+For examples how to use it, see [raml-tester-uc-js](https://github.com/nidi3/raml-tester-uc-js).